-The California homestead increase brings the homestead closer into line with the cost of a home in the Golden State.
+The California homestead increase effective January, 2021brought the homestead closer into line with the cost of a home in the Golden State.

 It’s a change for the better.
 But how will the change impact the balance of homestead law?
 Time, or further legislation, will tell.